 Literacy opportunities are promoted in many of the continuous provision activities available to children during the week.

 The Early Years staff use core texts as a basis for topic planning and usually start with an exciting hook to engage children in both the topic and the book.
 We have developed our own suggested text list and we also have class authors.
 These texts are chosen for their level of challenge and quality language.
 They have also been chosen with a view to promoting reading for pleasure.

 Phonics is taught daily through story time phonics and the love of real books.
 Through stories and activities associated with these, phonic sounds are introduced to children each day in an engaging way.
 The phonics activities are revisited to embed over the year and supported in a range of ways including associating actions with these.

 Pupils have opportunities to share their learning with their parents and carers through Tapestry.
 Regular ‘Stay and Play’ sessions for nursery, allow parents to join in learning activities alongside their children and share the nursery experience.
-Parents are invited in to look at the children’s learning and leave positive comments on a golden orb.
 We have a twitter feed where children’s learning and successes are celebrated.

 Our EYFS Teaching and Learning Policy are attached below.